webix-hub/docs/data/api/atomdataloader_url_config.md

 @short:
-	the url of a data feed which will be loaded after component initialization
+	the url the component will use to load data after its initialization

 @type: string
 @example: